 It doesn’t have to be sprouted, even though that would be the best buckwheat nutrition you can get.

 You can eat buckwheat groats just as they are.
 No cooking or soaking at all.
-They are crunchy, and to me, they are no better or worse than raw sunflower seeds.
+However, they are very crunchy, and you probably won’t eat much that way.
+Taste wise, to me, they are no better or worse than raw sunflower seeds.

 If you’re adventurous like me, you might try a spoonful of buckwheat flour.
-However, I can’t recommend it.
+However, I can’t recommend it, unless you wet down with something (more later).
 If you happen to breathe inwards while putting it into your mouth – you’ll be choking on the dust.
 If you get it in safely, well…just make sure you have a glass of water to wash it down.

 Also, eating kasha (toasted buckwheat) is another way to get a little variety in your meals.